 12 Top-Rated Day Trips from Berlin

-From the lovely palaces and pristine parks of Potsdam to the natural splendor of the Rivers Havel and Spree, Berlin's surroundings offer plenty of attractions and things to do.
-The city's rail and public transport networks make it easy to get out and about, and organized tours make it easy to travel farther afield.
+From the lovely palaces and pristine parks of Potsdam to the natural splendor of the Rivers Havel and Spree, Berlin's surroundings offer plenty of attractions and fun things to do.
+The city's rail and public transport networks make it easy to get out and about, and organized tours make it easy to travel further afield.

-1 Potsdam's Parks and Palaces
+1. Potsdam's Parks and Palaces

 A good way to learn about the fascinating history of these and other top Potsdam attractions is on a six-hour Discover Potsdam Walking Tour.
 Your professional guide will join you in Berlin for the brief trip to Potsdam, where you will walk past the palaces, through the old the Dutch quarter, and through the UNESCO-listed Sanssouci Palace Gardens as you hear stories of their fabled past.

 - Read More:

-- 18 Top-Rated Tourist Attractions in Potsdam
+- Top-Rated Tourist Attractions in Potsdam

-3 Walking Around Peacock Island
+3. Walking around Peacock Island